The Gambia profileA chronology of key events:

 2012 January - Former information minister Amadou Janneh sentenced to life in prison after distributing T-shirts with the slogan ''an End to Dictatorship''.

 2012 March - Ruling party wins parliamentary polls boycotted by the opposition.

 2012 June - Ex-justice minister Fatou Bensouda is sworn in as the International Criminal Court's new chief prosecutor in The Hague.

 2012 August - Gambia executes nine prisoners by firing squad.

 2012 September - President Jammeh suspends executions following international criticism for resumption of capital punishment.

-2013 October - Gambia announces its withdrawal from the Commonwealth, describing it as a "neo-colonial institution".
+2013 October - President Jammeh announces Gambia's withdrawal from the Commonwealth, describing it as a "neo-colonial institution".